Start9Labs/documentation/source/misc-guides/tor-firefox/linux.rst

     Select :menuselection:`Settings --> Preferences`

 #.
-Search for the term “proxy” in the search bar in the upper right, then select the button that says `Settings…`:
+Search for the term “proxy” in the search bar in the upper right, then select the button that says `Settings…`.

    .. figure:: /_static/images/tor/firefox_search.png
     :width: 80%